gbeckers/Darr/docs/tutorialarray.rst

 There is no 'close' function because, despite its name,  the 'open' function used above does not really keep any files open.
 Darr opens and automatically closes files under the hood when needed.
-The

 .. _creating: